-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively,may cast significant doubt on the group's and the parent company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue, other than these referred to in note 16 in the financial statements.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's and the parent company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report,
+Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.